Skip to main content

 Implant Candidacy and Requirements

 Most patients with missing or failing teeth can be candidates for dental implants.
 However, certain conditions need evaluation.
 You should have adequate jawbone height and width to support an implant.
-If significant bone loss has occurred, bone grafting can rebuild the foundation.
+If significant bone loss has occurred, bone grafting or ridge augmentation can rebuild the foundation.
 Your gums should be healthy, free from untreated periodontal disease.
 Diabetes, smoking, and certain medications may require discussion, though they don’t necessarily disqualify you from treatment.

 Why Choose a Prosthodontist for Dental Implants